revtel/reactconf.tv/README.md

-# 📺 React Conference TV
+# 📺 ReactConf.TV

-ReactConf.tv is a place where passionate React developers are able to search organized and up-to-date react conference videos.
+ReactConf.TV is a place where passionate React developers are able to search organized and up-to-date react conference videos.
 Offering friendly features and video sortings to promptly watch all these fantastic contents in one place.

 Come and [check it out](https://reactconf.tv)!